Step 1: Introduction to Gemology

 In addition to these miscellaneous items, there are other pieces of equipment worth mentioning.

-If your work requires you to identify small stones in settings, a diamond detector is a necessity.
+If your work requires you to identify small stones in settings, a diamond tester is a necessity.
 Small, dirty, low-quality diamonds are impossible to distinguish with the naked eye.

 Streak Testing Materials